compbiocore/Workflows_on_OSCAR/README.md

 The above command creates a new script called `nextflow_run.sh` that is directly copied from the template script.
 Once this is done, you can open and edit the newly copied file using a text editor of your choice (such as `vim`).
 When you are done editing, exit and save and then run the file using the `sbatch` command.
 This will run your Nextflow pipeline on OSCAR.
 Note that inside the `nextflow_template_script.sh` file you will find more detailed instructions and notes helping you to setup and run pipelines using the template file.
 Please read and follow these instructions.

-outside the just open and edit this file using a text editor of your choice (such as `vim`).
-Once it is edited to your needs, save it under a new name (as a new .sh file

 ### File Management using Nextflow

 The default configuration sets up Nextflow to use your `HOME` directory for both slurm logs and job output.
 Furthermore, singularity caching happens in your `scratch` directory.
 As a reminder, the `scratch` directory is not backed up and files that you do not access for 30 days may be deleted.